My Dad's Bigger Than Your Dad Festival

 Entering The Festival

-Upon arrival at the turnstiles to the Bowl, you will need to present a valid ticket, proof of your Covid-19 Status, and for adult ticket holders who appear under 25 years old legal proof of your age (eg: passport or driving license).
+Upon arrival at the turnstiles to the Bowl, you will need to present a valid ticket and, for adult ticket holders who appear under 25 years old, legal proof of your age (eg: Passport or Driving Licence).
 If these are all in order then you will be given a wristband and granted entry to the festival.